Periodic Symplectic Cohomologies: Localized Periodic Symplectic Cohomology

-\subsection{The equivariant differential $\delta^{S^1}$}
+\subsection{The equivariant differential}

-The equivariant differential was defined explicitly in the context of $S^1$-equivariant symplectic homology $SH_*^{S^1}(M)$ by Bourgeois and Oancea.
-The following exposition of $\delta^{S^1}$ is based on their work in \cite[Sections 2.2, 2.3]{BO2} again using a cohomological convention.
-We consider a sequence of Morse-Smale pairs $(f_N, g_N)$ on $\C P^N$ where $f_N$ is the standard Morse function
+The equivariant differential was first introduced by Seidel in \cite[Section 8b]{seidel_biased} and defined explicitly by Bourgeois and Oancea \cite{BO2} and by Seidel \cite[Section (5b)]{seidel_conn} using Floer (co)homology associated to the locally trivial fibration $\mathscr{L}\widehat{M} \times_{S^1}ES^1 \rightarrow \C P^{\infty}$.
+The following exposition follows the definition of the equivariant differential given by Bourgeois and Oancea \cite[Sections 2.2, 2.3]{BO2} while using a cohomological convention.\\ We consider a sequence of Morse-Smale pairs $(f_N, g_N)$ on $\C P^N$, where $f_N$ is the standard Morse function